 Because of its benefits, roof sarking is definitely recommended.
 However, it only becomes mandatory in certain circumstances.
-These situations are defined in the Building Code of Australia.
+Such situations are defined in the Building Code of Australia (BCA).

 - Tiled residential roofs, regardless of pitch with rafters longer than 6 meter.

 - Tiled roofs with a pitch of less than 20 degrees and rafters longer than 4.5 meters.

 - Those homes that, under the Bushfire attack Level assessment, need to comply with a BAL-12.5 to BAL-40 classification (the sarking needs to have a flammability rating of not more than 5).